 - Individual Income Tax - Consumption based taxes, which include sales, use, tobacco, beer and wine, and liquor taxes.
-Sales, use, and tobacco taxes are by far the largest components. - Business taxes, which are comprised of the single business tax (SBT), the Michigan business tax (MBT), the corporate income tax (CIT), and insurance company taxes. - Statewide property taxes, which are the state education tax (SET) and the real estate transfer tax (RET). - Some of these taxes include specific earmarks to the School Aid Fund (SAF) or the Comprehensive Transportation Fund (CTF).
-In general, any monies not otherwise earmarked become General Fund/General Purpose (GF/GP) revenue. - This overview does not include gasoline and diesel taxes because they are specifically earmarked to the Michigan Transportation Fund, and are highlighted in the Transportation budget briefing.
+Sales, use, and tobacco taxes are by far the largest components. - Business taxes, which are comprised of the single business tax (SBT), the Michigan business tax (MBT), the corporate income tax (CIT), and insurance company taxes. - Statewide property taxes, which are the state education tax (SET) and the real estate transfer tax (RET). - Some of these taxes include earmarks to specific funds, such as the School Aid Fund (SAF) or the Comprehensive Transportation Fund (CTF).
+In general, any revenue not otherwise earmarked becomes General Fund/General Purpose (GF/GP) revenue. - This overview does not include gasoline and diesel taxes because they are specifically earmarked to the Michigan Transportation Fund, and are highlighted in the Transportation budget briefing.